sepich/pages/content/posts/2013/2013-01-13-d-link-dir-620-openwrt-installation.md

 thumbnail: /assets/img/2012/mount.png
 url: /2013/01/d-link-dir-620-openwrt-installation.html
 ---
 I've used OpenWRT for my D-Link DIR-620 A1 for almost a year now.
-Good news that OpenWRT community released already compiled beta versions (Latest for now is [12.09-rc1](http://downloads.openwrt.org/attitude_adjustment/12.09-rc1/ramips/rt305x/openwrt-ramips-rt305x-dir-620-a1-squashfs-sysupgrade.bin)
-{ target="_blank" } So now it's no need to compile trunk sources to get firmware for ramips hardware.
+Good news that OpenWRT community released already compiled beta versions (Latest for now is [12.09-rc1](http://downloads.openwrt.org/attitude_adjustment/12.09-rc1/ramips/rt305x/openwrt-ramips-rt305x-dir-620-a1-squashfs-sysupgrade.bin) So now it's no need to compile trunk sources to get firmware for ramips hardware.
 My custom image is getting old, so I've decided to install latest community release.

 This article is mostly for myself.
 Just want to leave some notes in case I'll need to update firmware again.
 ### uboot
-Uboot was updated to 3.3.4 from [deadc0de](http://www.deadc0de.ru/downloads.html) { target="_blank" }.
+Uboot was updated to 3.3.4 from [deadc0de](http://www.deadc0de.ru/downloads.html).
 This makes possible to use such recovery procedure:
-- set local IP address to 10.10.10.3/24 and run [tftp server](http://tftpd32.jounin.net/) { target="_blank" }
+- set local IP address to 10.10.10.3/24 and run [tftp server](http://tftpd32.jounin.net/)
 - place firmware named as `rt305x_firmware.bin` to root of tftp server
 - turn-on the router while holding RESET button pressed for 5 sec
 - router will start updating from tftp